oliver-butterley/mathlib4-tactics/src/tactics.md

 The syntax for `convert_to` is the same as for `convert`, and it has variations such as `convert_to ← g` and `convert_to (config := {transparency := .default}) g`.

+# count_heartbeats
+Defined in: `Mathlib.CountHeartbeats.tacticCount_heartbeats_`

+Count the heartbeats used by a tactic, e.g.: `count_heartbeats simp`.

+# count_heartbeats!
+Defined in: `Mathlib.CountHeartbeats.tacticCount_heartbeats!_In__`

+`count_heartbeats! in tac` runs a tactic 10 times, counting the heartbeats used, and logs the range and standard deviation.
+The tactic `count_heartbeats! n in tac` runs it `n` times instead.

 # dbg_trace
 Defined in: `Lean.Parser.Tactic.dbgTrace`